Skip to main content

 P

-Parties communes (Common areas)
+Parties communes (Common parts)

-Parties privatives (Private areas)
+Parties privatives (Private parts)

 Prêt immobilier (Mortgage)